ayotoasset/barronsCOT/README.md

 Barron's commitments of traders (COT) is a weekly data seed from Barron's web page [Barron's COT ](http://www.barrons.com/public/page/9_0210-traderscommitments.html)

-**barronsCOT** read the COT table from Barron's web page, store the data and analyze it.
+**barronsCOT** package reads the COT table from Barron's web page, store the data and plot graphics to analyze it.

 - Retrieve COT weekly data
 - Clean and store data